smithy-lang/smithy-kotlin/docs/design/document-type.md

 from the kotlinx.serialization lib for an example on which the following is derived.

 # Document
-Document directly implements the subclasses that wrap all the possible values the type can hold.
+The Document shape will be represented as a sealed class in Kotlin with each variant (subclass) representing one of the possible values the type can hold.

 List and Map subtypes implement their corresponding `kotlin.collections` interfaces.

 Included for ease of use are a host of basic typecasts, eg. `asInt` (and its `asIntOrNull` counterpart).
-These types of convencience getters can be expanded/evolved based on future user feedback.
+These types of convenience getters can be expanded/evolved based on future user feedback.

 ```kotlin
 package aws.smithy.kotlin.runtime.smithy